mmunozg/mmunozg.github.io/_posts/2019-07-20-modelar-familias-revit.md

 ---
-date: 2016-07-20
+date: 2019-07-20
-title: The process for direct sales
+title: Modelar familias en Revit
 categories:
+  - BIM
+  - BuildingSmart
+  - IFC
-  - sales
+  - Revit2020
-author_staff_member: anna
+author_staff_member: miguel
 ---

 Direct selling is the marketing and selling of products directly to consumers away from a fixed retail location.
 Peddling is the oldest form of direct selling.
 Modern direct selling includes sales made through the party plan, one-on-one demonstrations, and other personal contact arrangements as well as internet sales.